ellysh/dota2-omen-bots/README.md

 ## Contacts

-You can ask any questions about usage of OML Bots via email petrsum@gmail.com.
+You can ask any questions about usage of OMEN Bots via email petrsum@gmail.com.

 ## License